“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 Ways To Teach Good Manners To Children

 - Practice what you preach as children learn from their parents and families.
 So, be their role models and set the right examples by greeting your elders, friends, family, and even strangers with kindness, compassion, and respect.
 Be accommodative to others’ requirements.
+Modeling is vital as children readily learn from elders.

 - Teach moral values that form a basis to choose the right attitude and behavior.
 Instilling self-control, compassion, kindness, and empathy teaches a child to stay calm and respond positively towards others even when they feel anxious, impatient, or angry.